dotnet/aspnetcore/src/Components/README.md

 - `Web`: Contains source files for handling DOM events, forms, and other components
 - `Web.JS`: Contains the source files for Blazor's client-side JavaScript
 - `WebAssembly`: Contains the implementation for WebAssembly-specific components
+  - `Authentication.Msal`: Contains the implementation for MSAL (Microsoft Authentication Library) auth in WASM applications
+  - `DevServer`: Contains the implementation for the Blazor dev server
+  - `JSInterop`: Contains the implementation for methods that allow invoking JS from .NET code
+  - `Sdk`: Contains the MSBuild definitions for the Blazor WASM SDK
+  - `Server`: Contains the implementation for WASM-specific extension methods and the launch logic for the debugging proxy
+  - `WebAssembly`: Contains WebAssembly-specific implementations of the renderer, HostBuilder, etc.
+  - `WebAssembly.Authentication`: Contains the WASM-specific implementations

 ## Development Setup

 ### Build

-This project takes a dependency on MVC and SignalR packages.
 In order to build this project and its dependencies, run the following command inside this directory.

 ```powershell
 > ./build.cmd